 Setting up the fetcher

-The next piece of the puzzle is to create a fetcher function that is going to be used by the application to request data from the server.
-You can find more details about it at imports article.
+The next piece of the puzzle is to create a fetcher function that the application will use to request data from the server.
+You can find more details about it in the imports article.

-The fetcher is going to implement transformResponse function that is going to process all incoming data, passing it to the parse method of the registry.
+The fetcher is going to implement a transformResponse function that processes all incoming data by passing it to the registry’s parse method.

-In the simplest form, when we expect JSON responses only, the function is going to look like this:
+In the simplest form, when we expect JSON responses only, the function looks like this:

 import { useRegistry } from "@/registry";